Joel-Marc/MTBS/README.md

-# MULTI-THREAD IMPLIMENTATION OF BINARY SEARCH
+# MULTI-THREAD IMPLEMENTATION OF BINARY SEARCH

 ## TO RUN :
 1. Add execution privileges to main.sh by using ```chmod +x main.sh```